 Planning Model: It consists of Time, Category, Account and Organizational dimensions which are the required dimensions.
 Like Analytical Model it can have ‘n’ number of generic dimensions.

-While we can create Models from different data sources, in this blog, we will show how to create model and load the Transaction data using Excel file in SAP Analytics Cloud Model.
+While we can create Models from different data sources, in this blog, we will show how to create Analytical Model and load the Transaction data using Excel file in SAP Analytics Cloud Model.

 We have a file with data and using this file we will create a model in the SAP Analytics Cloud.
-Figure 1 shows the Excel file Sales transaction data for Products.
+Figure 1 shows the Excel file with Sales transaction data for some Products.